 The Effects of Sleep Deprivation on High School Students

-Unfortunately, sleep is not prioritized in society, and often needs to be sacrificed by high school students.
+Unfortunately, sleep is not prioritized in society, people don\’t know the importance of sleep training, and often needs to be sacrificed by high school students.
 Multiple studies have shown that present day high school students do not receive an optimal amount of sleep.
 Many of them even take substances to help them stay awake instead of trying to sleep during the night.
 Especially nearing exam weeks, many students get help from smart drugs such as Modafinil from https://Buy-Modafinil-Online.org to help them stay awake during studying hours, even if those are mostly during the night.
 “According to most sleep experts, most adolescents need about 9 hours of sleep per night.
 Today, nearly two thirds of adolescents get under 8 hours of sleep, and two fifths get under 6 hours of sleep per night” 2.
 There are excessive demands placed on teenagers, which prevent them from receiving the required amount of sleep that they desperately need.
 Often, high school students stay up until the wee hours to study.
 Time after time, students push academic requirements to the end of their schedule because of extracurricular activities such as school clubs, sports practices, music rehearsals, or work.
 Schools should start classes later in the morning to allow students to get more sleep, as sleep deprivation not only inhibits academic performance, but hinders the ability to drive and also negatively impacts an individual’s physical and mental health.
 High schools, specifically, should start the school day later in the morning, because as children mature into post-pubescent adolescents, their demands for sleep substantially increase.
 One’s health and happiness depends on getting the proper amount of sleep.
 Yet, across the country, boards of education make students begin their day extremely early.
 As a result, teenagers are not getting enough sleep, which is one of the most basic elements to allow one to optimally function during the day.

 Sleep allows one to be alert, insightful, and sharp.
 Sleep allows students to properly solve problems.
 When students do not get the optimal 8 to 10 hours of sleep that they need, they lose their ability to succeed academically 3.
 Students have trouble retaining information, coping with stress, and staying focused.
 “These effects can have a serious impact on test scores and on the grades students receive on class projects and papers” 4.
 Starting the school day later in the morning allows students to get more sleep.
 “Compared to other strategies for boosting economic performance, delaying the start of the school day is easy and efficient” 5.
 A study performed by Teny M. Shapiro, an economist at St. Clara University, estimated that beginning classes just one hour later produces the same effect as shrinking class size by one-third or replacing a teacher in the 50th percentile or effectiveness with one in the 84th 5.